plx/HDXLCommonUtilities/README.md

 I'm still in the process of slimming this package down, and thus between now and `0.1.0` expect even more of non-essential code to be moved out into its own packages.

-## Contents Overview
+## Contents & Status Overview

-It's hard to summarize a "common utilities" library, so I'll stick to the highlights.

-There's lots of `ComparisonResult`-related support: a `<=>` operator, efficient utilities for chained comparisons, and son on.
-There's support for a wide range of in-place, efficient mutations on `Array` and `Dictionary` (values).
-There's a lot of minor logic utilities.
-There's tools for reducing objects to their identity, and then collections for working with objects in that state.
+I've put a longer summary of the highlights in `Highlights.md`.

 ## Documentation & Testing

 Most methods are documented.

-Not everything in the package is tested, but much of it is--especially the things I intend to keep in it.
+Not *everything* in the package is tested, but *almost everything* is—especially for the things I don't anticipate extracting into their own pacakges.

 ## Open Concerns